bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 By default, all controls include the type `null`.
 The reason for the `null` type is that when calling `reset` on the form or its controls, the values are updated to `null`.

-To avoid the default behavior and having to handle possible `null` values, we can use the `NonNullableFormBuilder`, either via injecting it or accessing the FormBuilder's `nonNullable` property.
+To avoid the default behavior and having to handle possible `null` values, we can use the `NonNullableFormBuilder`, either via injecting it or accessing the FormBuilder’s `nonNullable` property.

-Using `NonNullableFormBuilder` will make `reset` method use the control's initial value instead of `null`.
+Using `NonNullableFormBuilder` will make `reset` method use the control’s initial value instead of `null`.

 ```typescript
 constructor(private fb: NonNullableFormBuilder) {}